rudransh2003/music-library-container/README.md

 User role:

-Can like songs and view them under liked songs from side nav.
+Can like songs and view them under liked songs in the side nav

 The UI adapts based on role: